You are here

 I hope that someday, someone connected to Hollywood will take the time to hear me out; something that might require sitting beside a campfire and Alaska pristine river for several days, because this is not a simple, straight-forward story narrative.

-Maybe someday these guys will be sitting around my kitchen table discussing the possibilities!
+Maybe, someday, these guys will be sitting around my kitchen table discussing the possibilities - either to produce the film or finance the the effort!

 This story narrative is akin to a Robert Altman film because he "loved the chaotic nature of real life, with conflicting perspectives, surprising twists, unexplained actions, and ambiguous endings."